info343c-a16/m14-react-intro/README.md

 Also, for reasons that will become clear, it will be helpful to install [this chrome extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) to help view the components you create.

 ## Creating Components
 Wouldn't it be great if we could create _our own HTML elements_?
-For example, if we were able to define a `<Tweet>` element for a Twitter application?
+For example, what if we were able to define a `<Tweet>` element for a Twitter application?
 That's what React will enable us to do.
 Once we create components, we'll be able to refer to them as if they were regular HTML elements (and pass _properties_ to those elements):

 ```html
 <!-- Show a Twitter component -->
 <Tweet text="Some text for the tweet" user="Username" />
 ```
 To create a component, we'll use the `React.createComponent` method.
-This will create a new component for us to show to our user.
+This will create a new class of component for us to show to our user.
 This method expects an _object_ as a parameter.
 In that object, you can specify _methods_ for your new component, such as how to render it:

 ```javascript
 var MyComponent = React.createComponent({